 - Did you consider any other universities and what made you decide on this university?

-- What do your parents do for a living?
+- If you are being funded by your parents. what do your parents do for a living?
 What is your parents’ annual income?
+How will they manage to pay for your studies in the UK and their own regular living expenses

 - How much money will you need per month for living expenses?